DBT Family Skills Group

 Relationships are one of the biggest indicators of mental wellness.
-Emotion regulation and interpersonal difficulties associated with the diagnosis or traits of borderline personality are challenging to live with for the person experiencing them, and also for their partners, families and friends.
+Emotion regulation and interpersonal challenges impact both the person experiencing them, and also their partners and families.
 Strong emotions and impulses affect relationships with loved ones in a number of ways and although family members and partners can benefit from support relatively few professionals include them in the treatment process.
-As enduring relationships are important to help people with BPD, those in relationships with them need strategies and support, too.
+As enduring relationships are important to help people with emotion regulation and personality difficulties, those in relationships with them need strategies and support, too.

 Where and When

-It is an 8-week skills-based group programme that meets weekly for an hour and 30 minutes to provide education, skills training, and support for people who are in a relationship with someone who was given the diagnosis of BPD/EUPD.
-Focusing on issues that are specific to emotion dysregulation, this group of up to 12 participants is led by trained DBT clinicians with a wealth of experience.
-This programme will provide you with: current understanding on BPD and emotion dysregulation, individual coping skills based on Dialectical Behaviour Therapy, and family and relationship skills.
+It is an 8-week skills-based group programme meeting weekly for an hour and 30 minutes to provide education, skills training and support to people who are in a relationship with someone who struggles with emotion regulation and/or was given the diagnosis of BPD/EUPD.
+Focusing on issues that are specific to emotion dysregulation, this group is led by trained DBT clinicians with a wealth of experience.
+This programme will provide you with: current understanding on emotion dysregulation and BPD, individual coping skills based on Dialectical Behaviour Therapy, and family and relationship skills.
 It is also an opportunity to connect with and learn from others in similar circumstances.

 Who should join?